gmx-io/gmx-synthetics/README.md

 - The first deposit in any market must go to the RECEIVER_FOR_FIRST_DEPOSIT

+- The execution fee for deposits depends on whether there is an `initialLongToken` and `initialShortToken` amount, note that since anyone can send tokens into the depositVault, the execution fee sent should be sufficient to cover the case where both `initialLongToken` and `initialShortToken` are non-zero, this would help prevent denial of service manipulations

 ### Withdrawal Notes

 - Two minimum outputs must be used for withdrawals